plgd-dev/doc/content/en/docs/deployment/device-provisioning-service.md

 helm upgrade -i -n plgd --create-namespace -f withMock.yaml dps plgd/plgd-dps
 ```

-These commands you call multiple times to update the configuration.
-In this case you need to restart the pods by delteing them:
+You can execute these commands multiple times to update the configuration.
+In such cases, you will need to restart the pods by deleting them:

 ```sh
 kubectl -n plgd delete $(kubectl -n plgd get pods -o name | grep "hub-plgd")